If the cost of your animal companion is draining your wallet, it’s time to rethink how your pay for your precious pet’s care.

 You may enjoy treating your pets like part of the family, but if the cost of your companions is draining your wallet, it’s time to rethink how you pay for pet care.

 Pet costs run even higher for new owners.
-First-year expenses for a large dog can cost owners about $1,843, according to ASPCA.
-Cats aren't much cheaper, costing an average of $1,035 the first year.
-That's just covering basic health care and living expenses.
+First-year expenses for a large dog can cost owners about $2,008, according to the ASPCA.
+Cats are cheaper, but still cost an average of $1,174 the first year.
+That’s just covering basic health care and living expenses.

 If you’re a current or soon-to-be pet parent, here are five ways to save money on animal necessities by utilizing credit card and savings programs already at your disposal while still giving your nonhuman family members the care they deserve:

 |1.
 Use credit cards, not debit or cash|

 |2.
 Shop online|

 |4.
 Establish a pet emergency fund|

 |5.
 Shop shelters, not breeders|